-Germany-based pharmaceutical company Boehringer Ingelheim’s veterinary research and development (R&D) centre is located within its research and development (R&D) site in Shanghai, China.
+Germany-based pharmaceutical company Boehringer Ingelheim’s veterinary research and development (R&D) centre is located within its R&D site in Shanghai, China.

 Officially inaugurated in May 2018, the new facility was developed to strengthen the collaboration between Boehringer Ingelheim and animal health company Merial.
-The two companies officially merged in January 2017 and teams from both the firms now work together at the centre.
+The two companies officially merged in January 2017 and teams from both companies now work together at the centre.

-Boehringer invested more than €19m ($22.7m) in the R&D centre, which is the company’s third research facility.
-The other two are located in Europe and North America.
+Boehringer invested more than €19m ($22.7m) in the R&D centre.
+It is the company’s third research facility, with the other two being located in Europe and North America.

 The R&D facility aims to develop solutions for the prevention and control of animal diseases in China and South East Asia.

-The integrated R&D Centre is located in Shanghai’s Zhangjiang Hi-tech Park and covers an area of 3,300m².
-The facility is currently involved in the discovery and development of 30 ongoing pipeline projects, which include some that have already reached a late phase of development.
+Located in Shanghai’s Zhangjiang Hi-tech Park, the integrated R&D centre covers a 3,300m² area.
+The facility is currently involved in the discovery and development of 30 ongoing pipeline projects, some of which have already reached a late phase of development.

-Boehringer initially opened a veterinary research centre in March 2012, which was focused on the development of solutions for livestock diseases.
-The centre formed the base for the development of the new integrated R&D centre.
+In March 2012, Boehringer opened a veterinary research centre focused on the development of solutions for livestock diseases.
+The centre formed the base for the development of the company’s new integrated R&D centre.

 The centre is expected to launch five novel vaccines targeting the Chinese market by 2020.
-The veterinary R&D facility has recently launched innovative vaccines NNA and LDT3-A, which are indicated for the treatment of infectious bronchitis.
+The veterinary R&D facility has recently launched two innovative vaccines, NNA and LDT3-A, indicated for the treatment of infectious bronchitis.

-More than 110 researchers are currently working at the centre.
+There are currently more than 110 researchers working at the centre.

-The animal health business of the company develops vaccines, parasiticides and pharmaceuticals aiming to ensure that no animal suffers from a preventable disease.
-The unit is also engaged in the development of novel therapies for chronic diseases to manage and reduce disease progression in animals.
+Boehringer Ingelheim’s animal health business develops vaccines, parasiticides and pharmaceuticals that aim to ensure that no animal suffers from a preventable disease.
+The unit is also engaged in developing novel therapies for chronic diseases to manage and reduce disease progression in animals.

-The biological R&D team of the unit is engaged in the production of vaccines for pigs, cattle, poultry, horses and companion animals.
+The unit’s biological R&D team is engaged in producing vaccines for pigs, cattle, poultry, horses and domestic animals (pets).

-China is considered the second biggest market for Boehringer’s animal health business unit.
-The region contributes to 6.4% of Boehringer’s global sales.
+China is considered the second biggest market for Boehringer’s animal health business unit, contributing to 6.4% of the company’s global sales.

 The new R&D facility was set up to further expand the presence of Boehringer’s animal health business in China.
-The company intends to collaborate with local academic institutions and universities to jointly contribute to the enhancement of its animal health industry in China.
+The company intends to collaborate with local academic institutions and universities to jointly contribute to enhancing China’s animal health industry.

-Founded in 1885, Boehringer Ingelheim is one of the biggest pharmaceutical companies in the world.
-The company is headquartered in Ingelheim, Germany, and has 181 subsidiaries worldwide.
+Founded in 1885, Boehringer Ingelheim is one of the world’s biggest pharmaceutical companies.
+The company is based in Ingelheim, Germany, and has 181 subsidiaries worldwide.
 It employs more than 50,000 people across all its facilities.

-Boehringer operates a biologics manufacturing facility in Zhangjiang Hi-tech Park, which was opened in May 2017 with an investment of €70m ($76m).
-The company also opened an 8,000m² veterinary trial centre in Taizhou in 2018.
+Boehringer operates a biologics manufacturing facility in Zhangjiang Hi-tech Park, which was opened in May 2017 with a €70m ($76m) investment.
+In 2018, the company also opened an 8,000m² veterinary trial centre in Taizhou.

-Boehringer’s animal health business unit has a sales turnover of more than €3.9bn ($4.6bn) and employs more than 10,000 team members worldwide.
+Boehringer’s animal health business unit has a sales turnover of more than €3.9bn ($4.6bn) and employs more than 10,000 people worldwide.